whoshuu/cpp_range/README.md

 Just throw the header into your project, be wary of the `whoshuu` namespace, and let it rip!

+## Other libraries

+For a more fully featured iterator toolset, check out Ryan Haining's [cppitertool](https://github.com/ryanhaining/cppitertools) library, which implements most of the Python itertool module in C++.
+There's also Eric Niebler's [range-v3](https://github.com/ericniebler/range-v3), a formally proposed range library for the C++ standard library.

 ## Requirements

 The only explicit requirement is a C++11 compatible compiler such as clang or gcc.
 The minimum required version of gcc is unknown, so if anyone has trouble using library with a specific version of gcc, do let me know.